 Contact your regional board

 If you have a question or a suggestion for your regional board, follow the regional link found by clicking the ‘Contact Us’ tab on the British Cycling website, from there you can email the indicated regional contact.

 Attend national council

-Any British Cycling member is entitled to attend a General Meeting of National Council –although to take part in the business of the meeting you have to be a national councillor (see above) or have the leave of the meeting.
+Any British Cycling member is entitled to attend a General Meeting of National Council - although to take part in the business of the meeting you have to be a national councillor (see above) or have the leave of the meeting.
 Members receive an invite directly with the agenda available at least 21 days before the meeting.

 The national board

 The national board sits at the heart of the organisation, bringing together up to 12 individuals to oversee the activities of the organisation and to determine its strategy.